-The culture of volunteering forms part of the humanistic- philosophical project promoted by New Acropolis and arises from a deep-rooted solidarity with and commitment to the problems and needs of our time.
+The culture of volunteering forms part of the humanistic-philosophical project promoted by New Acropolis.
+It arises from a deep-rooted solidarity with and commitment to the problems and needs of our time.

-Volunteering is the natural expression of a spirit of union with life and humanity, which manifests in the practice of values such as unselfishness, commitment and striving for the common good.
+Volunteering is the natural expression of a spirit of union with life and humanity, manifesting in the practice of values such as unselfishness, commitment and striving for the common good.

-e creation of volunteer projects and groups around the world on a local and international basis.
+New Acropolis fosters the creation of volunteer projects and groups worldwide, locally and internationally.
 It also promotes cooperation with public or private voluntary organizations in different fields, such as GEA, UNICEF, Manos Unidas, Red Cross, etc.

 New Acropolis offers society a space where values such as solidarity, tolerance and responsibility are cultivated, resulting in good citizenship and human